survivejs/webpack-book/manuscript/styling/03_autoprefixing.md

 * *.browserslistrc* is a standard file that works with tooling beyond *autoprefixer*

 In the next chapter, you'll learn to eliminate unused CSS from the project.

-T> You can lint CSS through [Stylelint](http://stylelint.io/).
-It can be set up the same way through *postcss-loader* as autoprefixing above.